mabruras/sqapi/resources/docs/CONNECTORS.md

     pass
 def initialize_message_table(self):
     pass
-def update_message(self, message: Message, status: str, info: str = None):
-    pass
 ```

 * The `initialize_database` should handle all preparation of the database,
 * `initialize_message_table` is intended for setting up the
 message table for the sqAPI core - if sqAPI is configured to use the connector.
-* To let sqAPI being able to update a message, the `update_message` should
-be able to create a new or change status of an existing message.

 ###### Execution
 There are two ways of executing queries against the database,